jediahjireh/qr-code-generator/README.md

 ## Future Enhancements

-- [ ] Implement a server-side approach for generating QR codes.
 - [ ] Add functionality to share QR codes via email, Whatsapp and other social media platforms.
 - [ ] Enhance the design with more custom styles and themes.